KiiChain/kiichain-docs/kii-ambassadors.md

 * Monthly raffles for top ambassadors with USDT prizes.
 * Shoutouts on our official socials and Discord.
 * Access to exclusive giveaways.
-* Special Q\&A sessions with the KiiChain Core Team.
+* Special Q&A sessions with the KiiChain Core Team.
 * Early access to new features, tools, and campaigns.

 ### Points system and performance

-To ensure fairness and reward real contribution, we have created a Points System to track all ambassador activities.
+To ensure fairness and reward real contributions, we have created a Points System to track all ambassador activities.
 Each action, such as retweeting, commenting, participating in Discord, creating original content, or attending events, will earn you points.

 At the end of each month, top-performing ambassadors will be rewarded based on their accumulated points.